kathy & ron goodlad: 50+ years of learning together

 Bellflower, California

-Our first few years were in four different homes in Bellflower, California, which is just next door to Lakewood, where we both grew up.
-We moved from renting two different houses to flipping two houses, while I prepared for a career and Kathy had real world teaching experiences.
+Our first few years were spent in four different homes in Bellflower, California, just next door to Lakewood, where we both grew up.
+We moved from renting two different houses to flipping two houses, while I prepared for a career and Kathy had real-world teaching experiences.

 Kaysville, Utah